 Q: My wife who qualifies for expeditious naturalization has two children, age 11 and 16.
 Can they also apply?

-A: Children who have not yet reached their 18th birthday will automatically become U.S. citizens when their mother naturalizes, if the children are residing in the United States in her legal and physical custody pursuant to a Legal admission for permanent residence.
-If the American citizen father adopts his wife’s children, they too would automatically naturalize as U.S. citizens provided that (a) they had been adopted prior to reaching the age of 16; (b) had been in his legal custody and had resided with him for two years; and (c) were in his legal and physical custody in the United States as Legal permanent resident aliens.
+A: Children who have not yet reached their 18th birthday will automatically become U.S. citizens when their biological parent naturalizes.
+Children must be residing in the United States in the legal and physical custody of their U.S. citizen parent pursuant to a legal admission for permanent residence*.
+If the U.S. citizen direct-hire employee adopts their spouse’s children, the children would automatically naturalize as U.S. citizens provided that (a) they had been adopted prior to reaching the age of 16; (b) had been in their legal custody and had resided with them for at least two years; and (c) were in their legal and physical custody in the United States as lawful permanent resident aliens.

 Q: My spouse applied for regular naturalization.
-Can FLO assist with expediting the case and scheduling the interview?
+Can GCLO assist with expediting the case and scheduling the interview?

 Q: Are non U.S. citizen spouses on travel orders factored into the allowance structure paid the employee?